OutfitGen

 What stood out: Strong understanding of body mechanics.
 Clothing drapes and moves realistically because the model understands human anatomy from its video training.

 Limitations: The tool is bundled into a larger AI platform, so the outfit-changing feature feels like one feature among many rather than a focused web clothes changer.
 The interface takes more getting used to than a single-purpose editor.
+The free tier is credit-metered at roughly 66 credits a day that expire after 24 hours, with paid plans starting around $6.99/mo, so check the current pricing page before planning a batch.

 Best for: Users who are already in the Kling ecosystem and want outfit changes as part of a broader creative toolkit.